wizmik12/personal-web/content/talk/2019/rsme-amat.md

 <img src="/img/rsme-amat/rsme1.jpeg" alt="" width="300"/>

 This time, [The Fluxions](thefluxions.github.io) our divugaltive podcast was recording in live.
 We talked about the latest and firsts women that won the highest mathematical prizes: Abel Prize and Fields Medal.
 These women were Maryam Mirzakhani (Fields) and Karen Uhlenbeck (Abel).
-We exposed in a divulgative way their lives and what were their contributions to mathematics.
+We exposed in a clear and easy way their lives and their contributions to mathematics.
 This podcast (in Spanish) is now [available](https://www.spreaker.com/user/radiolabugr/especial-rsme-amat) to listen online.

 <img src="/img/rsme-amat/rsme4.jpeg" alt="" width="300"/>